twisted/twisted/docs/web/howto/using-twistedweb.rst

 By default, a personal server listens on a UNIX socket in the owner's home directory.
-The ``--port`` option can be used to make it listen on a different address, such as a TCP or SSL server or on a UNIX server in a different location.
+The ``--port`` option can be used to make it listen on a different address, such as a TCP or TLS server or on a UNIX server in a different location.
 If you use this option to make a personal server listen on a different address, the central (User) server won't be able to find it, but a custom server which uses the same APIs as the central